-Want to access your iCloud email account in an email program?
-Find here the IMAP email server settings for iCloud Mail (to synchronize messages and folders).
+Trying to access your iCloud account in an email program, perhaps an older one that insists on being handed ports and servers?
+Find out here how to use the IMAP email server settings for iCloud Mail ⤓ to synchronize messages and folders in almost any program.

 First, Every Nock a Cranny